 Peace Officers have been defined as sheriffs, police, wardens, correctional officers and other individuals who considered peace officers under state regulations.
 The definition of cardiovascular disability is where the heart is directly involved.

 South Coast Plaza vs. Workers’ Compensation Appeals Board.
-This is a case out of the Supreme Court of the State of California which indicates that if any individual has a medical problem - it could be unknown in origin or may cause death and the death is known - if there is any contribution by the employment itself then...
+This is a case out of the Supreme Court of the State of California which indicates that if any individual has a medical problem - it could be unknown in origin or may cause death and the death is known - if there is any contribution by the employment itself then the...
 Read More

 Did you know that under California law Government Code § 12940, a request for a reasonable accommodation is a protected activity based on religion or disability constitutes protected activity?